Whether you are a student, graduate, staff member or a member of the public we take your complaints seriously and treat you with respect.

 Complaints about the activities of the Students’ Union should be addressed directly to the Students’ Union using their complaints procedure.

-Persons external to the University should use the External complaints procedure.
+Persons or organisations external to the University should use the External complaints procedure.
 For further information contact Teresa Kelly, Clerk to the Board of Governors.

-If you work for the University and have a genuine concern that there are reasonable grounds for believing that wrongdoing has taken place, or is likely to take place, at the University and that you reasonably believe that it would be in the public interest to disclose it, then you may wish to consider raising your concerns by following the University’s Whistleblowing/Confidential Reporting Policy and Procedure.
+If you are an employee of the University and have a genuine concern that there are reasonable grounds for believing that wrongdoing has taken place, or is likely to take place, at the University and that you reasonably believe that it would be in the public interest to disclose it, then you may wish to consider raising your concerns by following the University’s Whistleblowing/Confidential Reporting Policy and Procedure.
 For further information contact Teresa Kelly, Clerk to the Board of Governors.